These are the best mudguards (or fenders, for those outside the UK) for road and commuting bikes, as rated by our expert testers.

 The first thing you must determine is what kind of mudguard your bike can run.

 If your bike has eyelets (or braze-ons as they’re also known), you should be able to run full-length mudguards.

-If your bike doesn’t have eyelets, you may be able to use p-clips as a makeshift solution, though be cautious doing so on carbon frames.
+If your bike doesn’t have eyelets, you may be able to use p-clips as a makeshift solution, but be cautious doing so on carbon frames.
 Other adaptors, such as Axiom’s axle runners, are also worth investigating.

 Don’t be surprised if you have to ‘encourage’ the stays of your mudguards to work nicely with disc brakes.

-Although the situation has improved greatly, the placement of eyelets on some bikes can leave you wanting (particularly on bikes with disc brakes), so a little bit of jiggery-pokery including bending stays may be in order.
+Although the situation has improved greatly, the placement of eyelets on some bikes can leave you wanting (particularly on bikes with disc brakes), so a little bit of jiggery-pokery, including bending stays, may be in order.